Effect Size Types and Their Normalization

 Normalization to 0–1 Scale

-This metric serves as the target scale for the database.
-No conversion is needed.
-To maintain the "0 to 1" magnitude scale required by the database's coding scheme, original effect sizes are taken as their absolute value:
+This metric serves as the target scale for the database, so no conversion is needed.
+As mentioned above, to maintain the "0 to 1" magnitude scale required by the database's coding scheme, original effect sizes are taken as their absolute value:

 Test Statistics